-At the 7th Annual European Rheology Conference (AERC 2011), May 10 - 14, 2011, Suzdal, Russia, Malvern Instruments will focus on how to maximize analytical benefit and impact by combining rheology with complementary techniques such as gel permeation chromatography and particle characterization.
+At the 7th Annual European Rheology Conference (AERC 2011), May 10 - 14, 2011, Suzdal, Russia, Malvern Panalytical will focus on how to maximize analytical benefit and impact by combining rheology with complementary techniques such as gel permeation chromatography and particle characterization.

-The Malvern Kinexus rheometer.
+The Malvern Panalytical Kinexus rheometer.

-To find out more about the symbiotic nature of these core analytical technologies, or any other aspect for rheological measurement, visit the Malvern stand for informed debate and the latest product news.
+To find out more about the symbiotic nature of these core analytical technologies, or any other aspect for rheological measurement, visit the Malvern Panalytical stand for informed debate and the latest product news.